codicate/underclassmen-internships/README.md

 Plus some resources for juniors & above, underrepresented students in CS, and non-CS students

-Will update all links in August 2023.
+Will try my best to update frequently.
 Stars & PR appreciated!

 ✅ = open